tdienlin/comment_privacy_paradox/README.md

     ## [1] 3.962048

 The results show that our theory is about 4 times more likely than the null-hypothesis.
-This provides substantial support for our theory and speaks against the null hypothesis.
+This provides moderate support for our theory and speaks against the null hypothesis.

 To test whether our formula is correct, we have entered the same